News

 Parish Notes

-• Bible riddle: Which is the first palindromic name mentioned in the Bible?
+• Bible riddle: How do we know if Peter was a rich fisherman?
 Have your answer ready to share at church on Sunday.

 • All year round we at Grace support several helping organizations including New Hope Society and Shepherd's Corner.
 New Hope Society provides a drop-in center, food and warm clothing to female sex trade workers and Shepherd’s Corner provides warm clothing and food for inadequately housed people.
 New Hope clients always need warm clothing, especially footwear and women’s small underwear as well as healthy hand snacks.
 Shepherd’s Corner distribute snacks, clothing, especially winter coats, warm socks and boots, and warm gloves.
 Donations in kind can be put in the baskets at the rear of the church and cash donations can be made through your regular offering.